Bttstrp/bootstrap-switch/README.md

 ## Supported browsers

-IE8+ and all the other modern browsers (until proven otherwise: submit a issue and let's see what we can do).
+IE9+ and all the other modern browsers.

 ## License